qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/migration/migration_from_2_x.rst

-Implementation changes
+Implementation Details
 ======================

-This section lists all internal changes which should not be relevant for you as an application developer.
+This section lists all further internal changes.
+They should not be relevant for you as an application developer.
 Nevertheless, this information could be useful for anyone interested in the frameworks internals.

+* The new implementation is based on ``box-sizing: border-box``.
+As a consequence, **Internet Explorer 6 and 7 is no longer supported**.
-* Decorations are compiled as CSS classes and applied to a central style sheet
+* Decorations are compiled as CSS classes and applied to a central style sheet.
-* background gradients are rendered using Canvas in IE9
+* Background gradients are rendered using Canvas in IE9.
-* CSS clip is used to apply padding to combined images
+* CSS clip is used to apply padding to combined images.
-* For the legacy browser fallback implementation of the text fields' placeholder property, the placeholder element is attached to the field's layout parent
+* For the legacy browser fallback implementation of the text fields' placeholder property, the placeholder element is attached to the field's layout parent.
-* ``qx.ui.embed.Iframe``'s blocker element is now attached to the application root
+* The blocker element of ``qx.ui.embed.Iframe`` is now attached to the application root.
-* The default ``zIndex`` value for Widgets is now 10
+* The default ``zIndex`` value for Widgets is now 10.
-* ``qx.html.Element`` now supports addition and removal of CSS classes
+* ``qx.html.Element`` now supports addition and removal of CSS classes.
 * ``qx.ui.tooltip.ToolTip`` offers a new child control named ``arrow``.
-It is used to render an arrow for error tooltips in the modern theme
+It is used to render an arrow for error tooltips in the Modern theme.
-* The non-CSS3 fallbacks from the Modern and Classic themes have been removed
+* The non-CSS3 fallbacks have been removed from the Modern and Classic themes.
-* The padding of ``qx.ui.basic.Image`` instances is applied as background-position
+* The padding of ``qx.ui.basic.Image`` instances is applied as background-position.
 * Separators are now instances of ``qx.ui.core.Widget`` instead of ``qx.html.Element``.
 * The infrastructure classes ``qx.ui.core.DecoratorFactory`` and ``qx.html.Decorator`` have been removed.